Financial-Times/contact-organiser/README.md

 All environment variables are optional.

 - _PORT_ The HTTP port to listen on.
 Defaults to 3001;
-- _CMDB_ENDPOINT_ The CMDB API to use.
-Defaults to 'https://cmdb.ft.com/v2/items/contact';
+- _CMDBAPI_ The CMDB API to use.
+Defaults to 'https://cmdb.ft.com/v2';
 - _APIKEY_ The API key for this application to talk to CMDB.
 Defaults to 'changeme';